The Shekinah Homes Society is a community of people residing in Victoria, British Columbia on Canada’s beautiful west coast.

 Who We Are

 Shekinah Homes Society traces its origins to the establishment of L’Arche (formerly L’Arche Victoria) founded in 1975 by Margaret O’Donnell and Maria Dady, which was slowly developed into a community of homes in the Victoria, Fernwood neighborhood.
 The organization became the Shekinah Homes Society in 2003, following an intense period of strategic planning.
-While wholly independent of L’Arche Canada, Shekinah Homes Society retains the vision and philosophy established by Jean Vanier.
+While wholly independent of L’Arche Canada, Shekinah Homes Society retains our original vision and philosophy.

 We envision a moral and just society where all people are given the opportunity to love, learn, work and play in inclusive communities.
 Where the worth and unique value of each person is revealed and honored, and where we joyfully celebrate our humanity, spirituality and chosen faith.